cado-security/product-help/docs/cado-response/getting-started/deploy/aws-deploy.md

 After deployment, you can import Test Data from the `Help` menu to confirm that the deployment was successful.
 :::

-### Terraform Deployment
+### AWS Terraform Deployment

-Please contact support@cadosecurity.com for a copy of the Terraform code.
+If you have not already, please contact the Cado Sales team at sales@cadosecurity.com for a copy of the AWS Terraform code.

-1. Download and unzip cado_deploy_aws.zip.
+1. Download and unzip **cado_deploy_aws.zip**.
-2. Navigate to the aws_combined folder.
+2. Navigate to the **aws_combined** folder.
-3. Run terraform init
+3. Run `terraform init`
-4. Run terraform apply.
+4. Run `terraform apply`.
 Note that the Terraform script will ask you for a number of variables which you can also pass in via the command line if you choose.
-Example: terraform apply -var="region=us-west-2" -var="key_name=your_keyname_here" -var="ami_id=ami-xxx" -var="ssh_location=["""1.2.3.4/32"""]" -var="http_location=["""1.2.3.4/32"""]"
+Example: `terraform apply -var="region=us-west-2" -var="key_name=your_keyname_here" -var="ami_id=ami-xxx" -var="ssh_location=["""1.2.3.4/32"""]" -var="http_location=["""1.2.3.4/32"""]"`
 5. After the infrastructure is built out, there is a one-time initialization that is performed.
 In total, the deploy and initialization process should take about 10-15 minutes with Terraform.
-6. You can then [log into the platform](/getting-started/logging-in).
+6. You can then **[Log into Cado Response](/getting-started/logging-in)**.
 Note that the initial username is admin and the password is the instance id for the Cado Response platform.
 You'll be asked to change your password after first login.
-7. Lastly, you'll need to import a license JSON file.
+7. Lastly, you will need to import a license JSON file.

 ### Supported Regions
 Cado makes AWS AMI's available for the regions below.
 As a customer, if you require deployment to a region that isn't listed, we can deploy our release AMIs to additional regions.
 You can deploy to all 20+ default AWS regions via our AWS marketplace listing.